Wilmot James: University and academia

 Dr. James graduated from the University of the Western Cape in 1977 with a Bachelor of Arts Honours cum laude.
 He was awarded a Fulbright Scholarship to study in the United States, and attained his MS from the University of Wisconsin–Madison in 1978, and a PhD from the same institution in 1982.
 In 1985 he held a post doctoral fellowship at the Southern African Research Program, Yale University.
 He was a visiting professor at Indiana University, Bloomington, in 1990, and a visiting fellow at the American Bar Foundation in Chicago in 1992.

 Dr. James joined the Department of Sociology as a lecturer at the University of Cape Town in 1986 and rose to become a full Professor by 1993.
 In early 1994 he was seconded to the Independent Electoral Commission (IEC) to run the information division for the Western Cape during the nation's first democratic election.
 He succeeded Dr. Alex Boraine to become the executive director of the Institute for Democracy in South Africa in 1994, and served at IDASA until 1998.
 In 1999 he was appointed Dean of Humanities at the University of Cape Town.

 Dr. James advised the Office of President Nelson Mandela's Director-General Jakes Gerwel on the renaming of his (Mandela's) Cape residence – from Westbrooke to Genadendal – and on constitutional rights education for colored (mixed descent) communities (see Now That We Are Free, Boulder, Lynne Rienner Publishers, 1996) torn between accepting majority rule and worrying about minority interests.
-With the late and greatly missed Kader Asmal and David Chidester, he served as a contributing author and co-editor of Nelson Mandela in His Own Words (Boston and London, Little Brown and Co., 2003, republished in 2018).
+With the late Kader Asmal and David Chidester, he served as a contributing author and co-editor of Nelson Mandela in His Own Words (Boston and London, Little Brown and Co., 2003, republished in 2018).
 In all, Dr. James is the author of 3 and editor or co-editor of 14 books.
 His most recent book is Vital Signs: Health Security in South Africa (Brenthurst Foundation, Johannesburg, 2020).

 James was appointed an executive director at the Human Sciences Research Council in 2001, a position he held until 2004.

 In 2003 he was the Gordon Moore Distinguished Visiting Professor of the Humanities at the California Institute of Technology in Pasadena, California.

 In 2005 James was appointed Director of the Africa Genome Education Institute.